OpenSocial/spec/README.md

    directory.

 3. Commit your changes into your branch, push to your remote, and then use Github to create a Pull Request for your branch.
+You will also need to <a href="http://www.clahub.com/agreements/OpenSocial/spec">sign the IPR</a>

 4. Post the link to your Pull Request from step 3 to the opensocial-and-gadgets-spec discussion group.
 You may access the group at